 UPDATED: Warner Bros.
 Studio Tour Unveils New Expansion!

 This morning, the Studio Tour announced that the new expansion will contain the original Hogwarts Express steam train!
-The expansion will be open from March.
+The expansion will be open starting in March.

-The new section will officially open on March 19, just before the tour’s third anniversary, and visitors
+The new section will officially open on March 19, just before the tour’s third anniversary.

 The Hogwarts Express was the setting for many iconic scenes, from Harry, Hermione and Ron’s first meeting in Harry Potter and the Philosopher’s Stone to the moment the trio’s children embark on their first journey to school 26 years later.
 The wizarding world doesn’t have a need for modern technology, so we knew a traditional steam engine would make the perfect school train.
 Before we began filming in 2000, we scoured the country and found ‘Olton Hall’ at a preservation centre in Lancashire, realising pretty quickly that it was exactly what we had been looking for.

 You can read the full press release and see an artist’s impression of how the new area will look below.
 How excited are you for this new expansion to the Warner Bros.
 Studio Tour?
-Here at MuggleNet we’re extremely excited, and we can’t wait to visit again to see Platform 9 3/4 and the train!
+Here at MuggleNet, we’re extremely excited, and we can’t wait to visit again to see platform nine and three-quarters and the train!
 You can find out more about visiting and tickets here.
 Let us know in the comments your thoughts and whether you’re planning a visit for this new expansion.